yruslan/channel_scala/README.md

 ```

 ### Scala-specific channel features
-Since Scala is a functional language, this implementation of channels supports functors.
+Since Scala is a functional language, this implementation of channels supports functional operations used in for comprehension.

 #### map()

+You can lazy map messages in a channel.

 ```scala
 // Creating a channel of integers